Kim Yong Bok: Military career

 Not much is known on Kim Yong Bok's background and career.
 According to the South Korean government's database of North Korean elites, which contains information on more than 680 officials based on intelligence and publicly available information, only his name and position are listed.
-His age, place of birth, and other biographical details are unknown, although a birth date of 27 July 1957 is suggested by the United States's Office of Foreign Assets Control.
+His age, place of birth, and other biographical details are unknown.
 It is unusual for senior North Korean military officials, about whom more information is usually available under South Korea's National Intelligence Service (NIS).
+However, the United States's Office of Foreign Assets Control has suggested a birth date of 27 July 1957.

-In April 2017, Kim was promoted from Chungjang (lieutenant general) to Sangjang (colonel general), and was appointed as the commander of the Special Operations Forces from the commander of the XI Corps during the commemoration of the 105th anniversary of Kim Il Sung's birthday.
-The Special Forces unit under his command is considered one of the largest in the world, with about an estimated 200,000 personnel according to the Wall Street Journal.
+In April 2017, Kim was promoted from Chungjang (lieutenant general) to Sangjang (colonel general).
+Also, he was appointed as the commander of the Special Operations Forces from the commander of the XI Corps during the commemoration of the 105th anniversary of Kim Il Sung's birthday, having previously mentioned by Korean Central Television at the same event.
+The Special Forces unit under his command is considered one of the largest in the world, with about an estimated 200,000 personnel according to The Wall Street Journal.
 In July 2020, his status in the military hierarchy became more evident when, during a ceremony to award the DPRK's top generals with commemorative Baektu pistols (named after the sacred mountain Baektusan), Kim Yong Bok was in close proximity to the country's leader Kim Jong Un.

 In March 2024, his current position as the third person in the hierarchy of the Korean People's Army and Deputy Chief of General Staff was made public.

-Following Russian President Vladimir Putin's visit to Pyongyang in June 2024, when Russia and North Korea signed a mutual defense pact, Kim Yong Bok began making frequent public appearances with Kim Jong Un.
-He appeared in at least seven public events alongside Kim Jong Un in 2024 in North Korean propaganda videos, including elite special forces training and artillery exercises, noting his position within the North Korean leadership and his trusted status in sensitive military operations.
+Following Russian president Vladimir Putin's visit to Pyongyang in June 2024, when Russia and North Korea signed a mutual defense pact, Kim Yong Bok began making frequent public appearances with Kim Jong Un.
+He appeared in at least seven public events alongside Kim Jong Un in 2024 in North Korean state media, including elite special forces training and artillery exercises, noting his position within the North Korean leadership and his trusted status in sensitive military operations.
 He once accompanied Kim Jong Un to jointly visit flood-affected areas in the aftermath of Typhoon Gaemi's landfall.
 He is widely regarded as an instrument of regime control and power projection, not only within the KPA but also in representing Pyongyang's strategic interests abroad.

+As of August 2025, state media refers to Kim Yong Bok as the first vice-chief of General Staff of the Korean People's Army.